Top 10 Tips for Beginners Having First Time Sex

 2. Maintain Personal Hygiene

 In many cases, it has been found that a lack of enough information about sexual intercourse can pose a potential threat to result in sexually transmitted diseases or STDs among partners, especially when someone is having sex for the first time.
-Apart from these diseases, if there is a lack of proper hygiene during sexual intercourse, there is a high chance of developing infections after sexual intercourse.
+Lack of proper hygiene during sexual intercourse, there is a high chance of developing infections after sexual intercourse.
 Therefore, both partners involved in intimacy must maintain proper hygiene.
 So, wash your hands and genitals before and after sex to reduce infection risk.
 If either partner has open sores, infections, or concerns, it's best to delay intimacy and consult a doctor.

 3. Know Each Other’s Bodies